XiangyuG/FPGA_backend_for_CaT/doc/README.md

 ![key_extract](./imgs/key_extractor.png)

-Basically, we have allocated `32` containers for each type and appended an comparator to support `if` statement in the p4 action.
+Basically, we have allocated `64` containers and appended an comparator to support `if` statement in the p4 action.

 - index is a `6b` width digit to indicate which container of each type is used to construct the key.
 - comparison opcode is a `2b` width digit, where `00` --> `>`, `01` --> `>=`, `11` --> `==`.
 - operand is a `9b` width digit, where the bit `operand[8]` indicates whether it is a immediate operand, if so, the next 8 bits respresents the value.
 Otherwise, the `operand[7:5]` is the index and `operand[4:3]` is the type of PHV container.
 (XG: 这里我感觉是不需要改，其实之前没有用到过，但不是很确定）

-Thus, we can get a key of 32*(6+4+2)B+1=3073b, where and the last bit is the result of comparator.
+Thus, we can get a key of 64*(4)B+1=2049b, where and the last bit is the result of comparator.

 Together with a `key mask` obtained from RAM using `VLAN ID`, the key is fed to the next module.